I. Introduction

 4. Technological Advancements

-Integrating technologies such as AI ushers in a proactive approach to disaster response, offering enhanced predictive capabilities and improving situational awareness on the ground.
+Integrating technologies such as Artificial Intelligence (AI) is ushering in a proactive approach to disaster response, offering enhanced predictive capabilities and improving situational awareness on the ground.

 5. Safety and Efficiency